nl253/Notes/Database-Systems/data-modelling.md

 ## Logical Database Design

+Logical data models should be based on the structures identified in a preceding conceptual data model, since this describes the semantics of the information context, which the logical model should also reflect.

 -   Process of refining an mapping the conceptual data model to a logical data model.
 -   Local database design should produce a description of database which takes into account the type of DBMS.
 -   Independent of a *particular* type of DBMS (e.g. PostgreSQL or MySQL) and other physical considerations.
+-   Is normalized to fourth normal form (4NF)
+-   Uses business names for entities & attributes
+-   Includes entities (tables), attributes (columns/fields) and relationships (keys)

 ## Physical Database Design

+The physical design of a database involves deep use of particular database management technology.
+For example, a table/column design could be implemented on a collection of computers, located in different parts of the world.
+That is the domain of the physical model.

+-   typically derives from a logical data model
--   Description of the database implementation in terms of **storage structures** and **access methods**.
+-   description of the database implementation in terms of **storage structures** and **access methods**
--   More low-level, concerned with implementation details such as:
+-   more low-level, concerned with implementation details such as:
     -   indexes
     -   security measures
     -   base relations
     -   integrity constraints
     -   file organisations
--   Specific to a DBMS
+-   specific to a DBMS
+-   includes:
+    -   tables
+    -   columns
+    -   keys
+    -   data types
+    -   validation rules
+    -   database triggers
+    -   stored procedures
+    -   domains
+    -   access constraints
+-   uses more defined and less generic specific names for tables and columns, such as abbreviated column names, limited by DBMS and any company defined standards
+-   includes:
+    -   primary keys
+    -   indices (for fast data access)
+-   may be de-normalized to meet performance requirements based on the nature of the database

+For example: SQL Server runs only on Microsoft Windows operating-systems, while Oracle and MySQL can run on Solaris, Linux and other UNIX-based operating-systems as well as on Windows.

+This means that the disk requirements, security requirements and many other aspects of a physical data model will be influenced by the RDBMS that a database administrator (or an organization) chooses to use.

 ## Entity Relationships